Opportunity for schools to recruit high-quality modern foreign language teachers from Spain.

-They must have at least 2 years of teaching experience, in the last 8 years, as a full time teacher in formal education, equivalent to secondary school.
-One of these years must be during the academic year 2016 to 2017 in a school either in Spain or abroad (as long as the school teaches according to the Spanish or English education system).
+Candidates will have at least 2 years of teaching experience in the last 8 years, as a full time teacher in formal education, equivalent to secondary school.
+Candidates without teaching experience will have been postgraduate students in education.

-They must have:
+Candidates must have:

 - a Spanish criminal background check